-When Norgine is asked to provide a grant or make a donation to a HCO to assist its employees to attend medical or scientific meetings (i.e. that could include the contribution to registration fees, or travel and accommodation), the associated transfers of value will be disclosed accordingly against the HCO, unless the request is associated with named individuals.
-If the request for support is associated with a named HCP, the disclosure is made as if the named HCP directly benefitted from the transfer of value.
-Where Norgine is not aware of the names of the HCPs receiving the support, the grant is declared against the HCO that made the request.
+When Norgine is asked to provide a grant or make a donation to a HCO/PTO to assist its employees to attend medical or scientific meetings (i.e. that could include the contribution to registration fees, or travel and accommodation), the associated transfers of value will be disclosed accordingly against the HCO/PTO, unless the request is associated with named individuals.
+If the request is associated with a named HCP, the disclosure is made as if the named HCP directly benefitted from the transfer of value.
+Contributions to Meetings.